-Addenbrooke’s, one of the largest and best known hospitals in the UK, is using latest RFID technology from Harland Simon for inventory control and the efficient provision of supplies to their busy theatres.
+Addenbrooke’s, one of the largest and best known hospitals in the UK, is using latest RFID technology from Paragon-ID for inventory control and the efficient provision of supplies to their busy theatres.
 Integrated with their GHX Powergate Inventory Management database, the RFID Discovery system allows Addenbrooke’s to centralise their theatre supply chain operation to streamline the process of inventory management through a picking and kitting solution.

 Phillip Lapish, Theatres Procurement Manager at Addenbrooke’s Hospital comments: “Clinical staff in the local theatre areas used to prepare all inventory required for operations.
 Centralising this process using the theatre kitting solution means that clinical staff now have more time to spend on patient care.”

 Lapish continues: “One of the biggest benefits for us is being able to significantly reduce our stock holding whilst guaranteeing that there will always be sufficient inventory available for operations.
 This is largely due to the centralisation of inventory and not having excess duplicated stock in several areas.
 Lower overall stock holding, having an accurate picture of what is being used and regular replenishment in a central area also help minimise waste as fewer items are going out of date.”

 The knowledge of clinical staff about the required consumables for specific types of operations has been captured on the system in the form of pick-lists.
 For each type of operation, central supply chain staff download the relevant pick-list to a handheld scanning device which indicates the pick location in the central store.
 Items are then scanned and added to a tote box specific for each patient, which is sealed and delivered to the local theatre area.
 Using passive RFID labels on theatre consumables means that additional ‘local’ items used in operations can be added to the list, enabling Addenbrooke’s to record what has actually been used for each operation.